evoong/evoong/README.md

-👋 Hi, I’m Eric Voong – a data scientist and software developer with a passion for solving complex problems through code.
-I have a Bachelor's degree in Computational Mathematics and Information Technology Management from the University of Waterloo.
+👋 Hello!
+I'm Eric Voong
+Welcome to my GitHub profile!
+I'm a data scientist and software developer with a background in computational mathematics and information technology management.
+I recently graduated from the University of Waterloo and am eager to continue leveraging my skills in data science, data analysis, data engineering, and software development.

 💻 I specialize in data science, data analysis, data engineering, and software development.
 My toolkit includes Python, Java, SQL, and cloud platforms like AWS and GCP.